-This study gave healthy men 10 mg boron every day for a week.
+This study gave healthy men 10 mg every day for a week.

 The study concluded:

-Interesting results all round, and definitely putting Boron on the map regarding nutrients that should be considered to optimize hormone production.
+As you can see, this demonstrates some interesting results all round, and definitely putting this mineral on the map regarding nutrients that should be considered to optimize hormone production.

 However, just to level the playing field slightly, there’s another study that I came across which suggests that boron had no effect on muscle or strength improvements when tested on 19 male bodybuilders.